gmcgoldr/algorand-tut/README.md

 sudo -u algorand python3 contract-periodic.py /var/lib/algorand/net1/Primary --use_delegate
 ```

-### Stateful contracts
+### Smart contract (stateful)

 A TEAL program compiled in "application" mode is stateful.
-Similarily to the stateless contracts,
-the logic is initiated by a transaction and returns a single boolean value.
-Here are three important differences:
+It is similar to a stateless contract in that it is invoked by a transaction,
+and it evalutes some logic which returns true or false.
+However, a statelss contract:

+- has some state which is tracked on the ledger
-1. it does not approve a sepending transaction,
+- does not approve a sepending transaction,
-   but rather approves arbitrary state changes to its state
+  but rather approves arbitrary state changes to its own state
-2. it has access state which is stored on the ledger
-3. it has access to more inputs

 Both are evaluating whether or not some state change should be applied.
 In a stateless contract,